Trump Faces Friendly Crowd At VFW Convention

 Trump also touted achievements on reforms at the Department of Veterans Affairs, and praised the newly confirmed VA secretary Robert Wilkie, who accompanied the president to Kansas City.

-Trump said the VA had been empowered to more easily fire poor performing employees, and promised that a revamped version of the Veterans Choice Program would allow vets to more easily receive care from private doctors.
+Trump said the VA had been empowered to more easily fire poor performing employees, and promised that a revamped version of the Veterans Choice Program would clear the eay for vets to see more private doctors.
 The White House is currently in a dispute with some members of Congress about how to fund the program.

 A scheduled speech by the acting VA secretary was apparently cancelled, and Trump didn't invite Wilkie to address the crowd.